themeix/lawrenceypil.github.io/_posts/2020-09-01-whatever-it-is-you-want.md

 Who will not stop the day for this?
 Words, words, telling us: "I will give you.
 I will give whatever it is you want." &#8718;

-*Photo from SunStar Cebu, where this piece was originally published.*
+*Photo from SunStar Cebu, where this piece was originally published on October 6, 2007.*